PoZest: Reception

-One Final Note's Scott Hreha wrote: "there's not much fault to find here.
+One Final Notes Scott Hreha wrote: "there's not much fault to find here.
 An excellent document of a multifaceted ensemble, PoZest enters another quality notch in Allen's extra-Arkestral discography and captures a pivotal moment of development for Grassi's primary musical outlet."

 John Murph of Jazz Times singled out "(Midnight) Blues" for praise, commenting: "It's here that you can really hear beauty in the individual voices, and more importantly, free jazz's collective improvisation linkage to Dixieland."
 However, he stated: "The rest of the album, however, returns to generic ecstatic-jazz antics that sadly argue against its own artistic significance."

 Track listing

 "LouRa" composed by Paul Smoker.
 Remaining tracks by Marshall Allen, Lou Grassi, Perry Robinson, Paul Smoker, Steve Swell, and Wilber Morris.